dokun1/kitura-safe-lab/OpenAndRESTAPI.md

     }
   ```
-5. Implement the `getStatsHandler()` that responds with all the data retrieved from our DisasterSocket.
+5. Implement a `getStatsHandler()` that responds with all the data.
 Add the following as a function in the App class:

   ```swift
   func getStatsHandler(completion: (StatsStructure?, RequestError?) -> Void ) {
         return completion(disasterService.getStats(), nil)
     }
   ```
-4. Refresh SwaggerUI again and view your new GET route.
+6. Refresh SwaggerUI again and view your new GET route.

 # Next Steps

-With this app, it only really serves purpose to use the `GET` methods of the API and display different statistics

 Continue to the [next page](https://github.com/dokun1/kitua-safe-lab/blob/master/DockerAndKubernetes.md) to learn how to use Docker and Kubernetes.